Stock events for Hancock Whitney Corp. (HWC)

 HWC’s Geographic footprint

-Hancock Whitney Corporation operates bank offices and financial centers in Mississippi, Alabama, Florida, Louisiana, and Texas.
-It also has loan production offices in Nashville, Tennessee, and Atlanta, Georgia.
-As of December 31, 2024, the company held approximately $35.1 billion in total assets.
-Hancock Whitney is expanding its presence, with plans to open five new financial centers in the Dallas metro area by early 2026.
+Hancock Whitney Corp. operates primarily across the Gulf South, with offices and ATMs in Mississippi, Alabama, Louisiana, Florida, and Texas.
+It also has loan and deposit production offices in Nashville and Atlanta and plans to open new financial centers in the Dallas metro area by early 2026.

 HWC Corporate Image Assessment